A Macintosh History 85.10

 The Wizard Is In

 Xyphus might be the first RPG released for the Mac and runs in 128K.
-You can read the original manual (PDF) from Macintosh Garden.
+You can read the Xyphus manual (PDF).

 Of all the role-playing games available for Mac users, Xyphus is the least intimidating, thanks to its sequential structure and icon control.